 "The final grade is the weighted average of the final exam and the class grade.
 The final exam is the same for all the Mathematics for Economics II groups and consists of practical exercises and theoretical questions.
-The class grade is determined by each professor and is based on quizzes done in the classes as well as in the participation in the classes.
-These quizzes will be announced in advance.
+The class grade is determined by each professor and is the average of the quizzes done in the classes.